coreybutler/iam/README.md

 **Rights** are defined for each resource.
 For example, the `admin portal` resource may have `view` and `manage` rights associated with it.
 Users who are granted `view` rights should be able to see the `admin portal`, while users with `manage` rights can do something in the admin portal.
 Users without either of these rights shouldn't see the admin portal at all.

 To grant/revoke access, developers create **roles** and assign them to **users** or **groups** of users.
-A role is assigned rights of specific resources.
+A role is assigned the rights of specific resources.
 Users and groups can then be assigned to these roles.

 **Groups** can be assigned users, roles, and even other groups.
 Groups allow developers to define simple or complex permission hierarchies.